winston/Conference_Planning_Playbook/README.md

 Who's doing the registrations?
 You need to take care of laggards too.

-> RDRC Pick: My preference leans towards hiring part-timers for this, because anyone in the community
+> RDRC Pick: My preference leans towards hiring part-timers for registration, because anyone in the community
 > should be in the auditorium listening and learning from all the great talks, and not be stuck at the registration table.

 ### Send Reminder Emails